asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

   This will create: `./Data/bills.csv`

 2. **Replicating Prompt Creation, Querying and Decoding LLM Responses:**
-  If you are only interested in generating prompts, querying and decoding of LLM responses, you can use the given files:
+  If you are only interested in generating prompts, querying and decoding of LLM responses, run the following:
-  - `./Data/bills.csv`
-  - `./Data/prompting_strategies.csv`
-  - `./Data/prompt_templates/*.json`,
-  and run the following:
   ```bash
   python ./Code/2.1_create_prompts.py
   python ./Code/2.2_query_llm.py